harshit158/obsidian-notes/docs/System Design/Load Balancing.md

 - Earlier responsibilities of Load Balancers such as health check of servers / tracking metadata are now handled by Registry service
 - Helps in synchronizing data across multiple load balancers
 - Eg: Zookeeper

+[TODO] What is Reverse Proxy load balancer ?